The 9 Types of Tiger Species From Around the World

 ©Accipiter / Creative Commons

-This tiger species lives only in Myanmar, Laos, and Thailand.
+This tiger subspecies lives only in Myanmar, Laos, and Thailand.
 There are thought to be fewer than 500 Indochinese tigers left in the wild.
 Males grow up to 9.4 feet long and weigh up to 430 pounds.
-Females grow up to 8.4 feet long, and weigh up to 285 pounds.
+Females grow up to 8.4 feet long and weigh up to 285 pounds.
 The biggest threat to the Indochinese tiger is illegal poaching, as tiger body parts are in high demand for their use in traditional Chinese medicine.

 6. Malayan Tiger